bagustris/bagustris.github.io/researchtheme.md

 ## Research Theme

+My research goals aimed at extracting knowledge from acoustic information (aka acoustic features).
+The examples of this theme are: speech emotion recognition, abnormal sound detection, and audio classication.
+Moreover, the research can be extended to vibration signal.
+My approaches to achieve these goal are defined by: (1) data-drive approach (instead of physical modeling) and (2) focus on practical implemention (not necessary to follow human mechanism).
+For me, science should be able to be implemented, directly.

 The following is research theme that I offered, particularly for Enginenering Physics students ITS.
 *Berikut ini adalah tema riset, khususnya judul-judul TA yang saya tawarkan kepada mahasiswa Departemen Teknik Fisika ITS.*